M. Wylie Blanchet: Literary career

 Her 1961 book, The Curve of Time, is an account of her travels with her children.
 The title has undergone several editions in Canada and Scotland and has been described as a title which "hovers perpetually on or near the list of 10 best-selling non-fiction books in B.C."

 Personal life

 Blanchet's biographer Cathy Converse wrote that Blanchet "wrote modestly little of herself," but rather "exists as a shadowy protagonist against the backdrop of her stories; she is there and yet she is not."

 Her regular reading included challenging, intellectual fare like that found in Blackwood's Magazine (also her first publisher) and The Atlantic, which she would sometimes share with people she met in her travels.

 Death and afterward

 She died in 1961 at her home in North Saanich on Vancouver Island while working on a second book.
+The Curve of Time, preface to Seal Press edition published 1993, p. ix.
 Because she died just six months after publishing The Curve of Time, she did not live to see its success.

 Her second book, A Whale Named Henry, was posthumously published in 1983 and tells the story of a small whale trapped behind the rapid currents of Skookumchuck Narrows.;